TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 4/Revelation 4.5.md

 ---

-And out of the throne proceed lightnings and voices and thunders.
-And [there were] seven lamps of fire burning before the throne, which are the seven Spirits of God;
+Out of the throne proceed lightnings, sounds, and thunders.
+There were seven lamps of fire burning before his throne, which are the seven Spirits of God.